 There are 24 different types of bumblebee species found in the UK.
 Bumblebees are one of the most common insects around.
 They are found all around the world, with different regions having their own species.
+They come from the genus Bombus and are part of the Apidae bee family.
 Unfortunately for UK bumblebees, many species have declined in recent years.
 They are being affected by all manner of issues including chemicals, disease, and environmental damage.

 There’s a major problem with any bees disappearing, other than the fact that they are a delight.
 Our entire society is built around bees whether we realize it or not.
 Bees keep the world going around.
 They play a vital role in growing food and spreading plants.
 They are nature’s pollinators after all.
 Taking care of bees and working to preserve British bumblebee populations is about protecting our entire species.